 - VI.
-The Contractor shall provide a list of its project management staff and technical support staff to be assigned to this project together with their resumes and working experience. - C. Upon completion of the project, the Contractor shall prepare "As-Built" documentation showing actual site conditions and installation as constructed and provide copies of such documentation as per paragraph 1.3 for inspection purposes by WCPSS Technology Department.
-This will include a record of field test results and copies of the schedules for each IDF electronically in .dwg and .pdf file format.
-All test results must be subdivided, by TCOs.
-Test results must be in cable ID sequence. - I. The Technology Department must receive the documentation needed for the acceptance inspection thirty (30) days prior to substantial completion to insure the network wiring system is functional at substantial completion. - II.
+The Contractor shall provide a list of its project management staff and technical support staff to be assigned to this project together with their resumes and working experience. - C. Upon completion of the project, the Contractor shall prepare "As-Built" documentation showing actual site conditions and installation as constructed and provide copies of such documentation as per paragraph 1.3

+I. The Technology Department must receive the documentation needed for the acceptance inspection thirty (30) days prior to substantial completion to insure the network wiring system is functional at substantial completion.

+- II.
 As built cable ID numbers should be color-coded as follows: - a.
 Blue for data - b.
 Orange for fiber - III.
-The cable numbers on the "As-builts" should also be color coded as noted above. - D. In addition to the engineering diagrams, the following items shall be provided by the Contractor at substantial completion after the wiring system has been inspected and accepted by WCPSS Technology Department: - I. Laminated cable schedules sized eight and one-half inch (8-1/2") by eleven inches (11"), to be hung in the appropriate rooms in an approved manner (see Attachments 27 00 00 "A through D").
+The cable numbers on the "As-builts" should also be color coded as noted above. - D. In addition to the engineering diagrams, the following items shall be provided by the Contractor at substantial completion after the wiring system has been inspected and accepted by WCPSS Technology Department: - Laminated cable schedules sized eight and one-half inch (8-1/2") by eleven inches (11"), to be hung in the appropriate rooms in an approved manner (see Attachments 27 00 00 "A through D").
 Cable schedules should also be submitted electronically in .dwg and .pdf file formats. - II.
 One size "E" laminated drawing of "As-Builts" and one "E" size laminated drawing of riser diagrams and outlet schedules shall be attached to the wall with approved fasteners in the MDF.
 Color key, copper data cabling blue, and fiber optic data cabling orange.
 Highlight, in some manner, the MDF/IDF/FDE rooms.
-Drawings shall also be submitted electronically in .dwg and .pdf file format. - E. Technical Support Staff and Experience - The Contractor shall utilize certified cable installers and technicians with approved vendor specific certification.
+Drawings shall also be submitted electronically in .dwg and .pdf file format. - E. Technical Support Staff and Experience - I. The Contractor shall utilize certified cable installers and technicians with approved vendor specific certification.
 The Contractor shall supply certification documentation for cable installers. - II.
 The Contractor shall state their nearest branch office and dealer's office in relation to the proposed site of the cabling system.
 If none, the location of the main office shall be stated. - III.
 The Contractor shall state their nearest location of their principal support center.
-This center shall have permanently stationed support staff that is capable of providing technical support, if required. - F. System Warranty

-- I. The Contractor shall provide a five (5) year warranty for both products and labor and also provide a fifteen (15) year manufacturers' warranty on all parts installed. - II.
+This center shall have permanently stationed support staff that is capable of providing technical support, if required. - F. System Warranty - I. The Contractor shall provide a five (5) year warranty for both products and labor and also provide a fifteen (15) year manufacturers' warranty on all parts installed. - II.
 Service must be provided within twenty-four (24) hours of notification for emergency situations and within seventy-two (72) hours for routine service.